deeporiginbio/deeporigin-client/docs/how-to/data-hub/list-data.md

 This page describes how to list resources on Deep Origin.
-Listing workspaces, databases, rows and files can be used to discover the resources available on Deep Origin, and show their IDs for further queries.
+Listing folders, databases, rows and files can be used to discover the resources available on Deep Origin, and show their IDs for further queries.

-## List workspaces
+## List folders

-To list all of your Deep Origin workspaces, run:
+To list all of your Deep Origin folders, run:

 === "CLI"

     ```bash
-    deeporigin data list --workspaces
+    deeporigin data list --folders
     ```

     This will display a screen similar to below: